-- 9.2.1 The appointment and removal of the Group Secretary is a matter to be decided by the Board. - 9.2.2 PLC is required by UK law to appoint an appropriately qualified person to the office of company secretary. - 9.2.3 All Directors have open access to the Group Secretary at any time and on any matter relating to Unilever. - 9.2.4 The Group Secretary reports to the Chairman and, if the role of the Chief Legal Officer and Group Secretary are not performed by one and the same person, administratively to the Chief Legal Officer.
+- 9.2.1 The appointment and removal of the Group Secretary is a matter to be decided by the Board. - 9.2.2 PLC is required by the laws of England and Wales to appoint an appropriately qualified person to the office of company secretary. - 9.2.3 All Directors have open access to the Group Secretary at any time and on any matter relating to Unilever. - 9.2.4 The Group Secretary reports to the Chair and, if the role of the Chief Legal Officer and Group Secretary are not performed by one and the same person, administratively to the Chief Legal Officer.